 Service Learning is a teaching/learning method that connects meaningful community service experiences with academic learning, personal growth and civic responsibility.
-Over the past two years, our service learning opportunities were expanded to supplement our students that have not been able to go out into the community.
-Service learning projects have benefited our local nursing homes, hospitals, first responders, churches and food pantries.
+Over the past two years, our service learning opportunities were expanded to supplement students who were unable to go out into the community.
+Our students have directly supported local nursing homes, hospitals, first responders, churches and food pantries through their service learning experiences.